AlexandraMuller/it-school-weather-project/README.md

-# itschool-weather-AM
+# Weather Companion

-The JS project from my web development course @ IT School
+The JS project from my web development course @ IT School.
+Weather Companion is a weather application that shows the current weather and a 5-day forecast for the selected city.

+## Technologies Used

+-HTML
+-CSS
+-Bootstrap
+-JavaScript

 ## Demo